 While increased costs may drive energy conservation, prior regulation in Illinois may limit new costs to power plants and customers.
 In 2006, the State established rules to reduce mercury emissions from power plants, ahead of the U.S. EPA regulations.
 Many power plants in Illinois have therefore installed sufficient improvements to meet the federal standards.
 While the market for electrical power is national in scope, Illinois is already a net exporter of energy.
 As a result, increased energy costs due to compliance changes may be minimal statewide.

 Energy supply changes may keep energy prices low

 In June 2013, Governor Quinn signed into law a regulated expansion of fracking in downstate Illinois.
 In November 2013, the Illinois Department of Natural Resources (DNR) then issued rules to clarify how fracking would proceed.
 DNR is currently reviewing public comment prior to finalizing those rules.
 Fracking will mostly occur above the New Albany Shale basin – located in southeast Illinois, western Indiana, and northern Kentucky.
-This resource may hold up to 300 billion barrels of oil available for horizontal well extraction.

 While the majority of the natural resources extracted via fracking will be shipped outside of Illinois, the anticipated size of the shale reserve and value of the extracted resources could affect already-low natural gas prices.
 The U.S. Energy Information Administration predicts a slow increase in natural gas costs, but prices are still projected to remain lower than other energy supplies.
 Others predict increased costs as power plants switch from coal and/or nuclear to natural gas.
 Unique events such as the extended cold in winter 2014 will also drive temporary price changes.
 Regardless, the introduction of fracking into Illinois may disincentivize market-driven energy conservation activity by adding to the natural gas supply and keeping prices low.